-[RT I 2008, 59, 330 entry into force 01.01.2009] - (3) If the court has not taken a position on all submitted expenses, a participant in the proceeding may request that the court supplement the ruling on procedural expenses.
-Supplementing of a ruling may be requested within ten days after the service of the ruling. - (4) The court adjudicates the determination of procedural expenses by a ruling without the descriptive part and the statement of reasons if no objections are filed to the court within the term specified in subsection 176 (1) or (2) of this Code and the court satisfies the petition in full.
+- (5) If a court has not taken a position on all the procedural expenses that have been submitted or that are apparent from the materials of the matter, a participant in the proceeding may request that the court supplement the court judgment or ruling on procedural expenses.
+Supplementing may be requested within ten days after the service of the court judgment or ruling on determination of procedural expenses. - (6) If procedural expenses are determined in the manner provided for in clause (1) 2) of this section, a court may determine the amount of procedural expenses in money by a ruling without the descriptive part and the statement of reasons if no objections are filed to the court within the term specified in subsection 176 (8) of this Code and the court determines the amount of procedural expenses in money to the extent indicated in the list of procedural expenses.
+Subsection 448 (41) of this Act correspondingly applies to the supplementing of the ruling with the omitted part.